become even brighter

 During their first semester, Honors scholars take an Honors section of the University's introductory course, Discipleship of the Christian Mind, in which they further engage the questions raised in the Summer Reading Assignment.

-In their junior year, Honors students design a research project and form a faculty committee to guide them.
-One member of the faculty serves as a mentor, guiding the student through the development and research phases and supporting them as they complete the project.
+In their junior year, Honors students begin a self-designed project with the help of a faculty mentor and committee.
+This experience connects the students’ majors with the Honors curriculum.
 Once completed and approved, Honors scholars present their findings at the university's annual Symposium for Undergraduate Research and Creative Work (sURC).
 The Honors Project often serves as a critical link between undergraduate and graduate education or as a step towards a future career.
 It is an ideal preparation for "the next step" Honors scholars frequently aspire to take.

 In addition to these academic opportunities, the Honors Program offers: